About Me…

 I graduated Summa Cum Laude from Christian Theological Seminary with a Master’s in Clinical Mental Health Counseling, where I trained in psychodynamic therapy, play therapy, and expressive arts approaches.
 My path into this work began during my years as a teacher, when I witnessed firsthand how deeply students needed more than academics — they needed emotional safety, care, and ways to process their inner worlds.
 That realization, combined with my own healing journey with trauma, called me into this profession.

-My training includes Internal Family Systems certification in Children and Adolescents, C.A.L.M.
+My training also includes Internal Family Systems certification in Children and Adolescents, C.A.L.M.
 Yoga for Kids, and a 200-hour Yoga Teacher Training.
 These integrative practices allow me to weave creativity, movement, mindfulness, and somatic awareness into therapy alongside traditional psychodynamic work.
 I believe healing happens through connection, and that therapy offers a space not only to explore the struggles you carry, but also to rediscover your strengths, creativity, and resilience.

 Before becoming a therapist, I spent over a decade designing and leading arts-based programs in schools and communities, developing trauma-informed, culturally responsive, and socially engaged approaches that continue to shape my work today.
 My professional journey has included art education, non-profit leadership, and program development— experiences that deepened my understanding of identity, belonging, and the many ways people seek meaning and healing.